hongwei8sun/hongwei8sun.github.io/_pages/Opportunities.md

 **Preferred Qualifications:** <br />
 1. Research experience in atmospheric sciences. <br />
-2. Proficiency in programming languages (e.g., Fortran, Matlab, Python, R, or NCL). <br />
+2. Proficiency in programming languages (e.g., Fortran, Python, Matlab, R). <br />
 3. Excellent written and oral communication skills. <br />

 **Please note that while the preferred qualifications are beneficial, Dr. Sun is committed to helping students develop these skills throughout their graduate studies, provided they are self-motivated and enthusiastic.* <br />